-Each project partner must provide a project partner letter of support, a maximum of two pages (or equivalent) on headed paper or by email.
+Each project partner must provide a project partner letter of support, a maximum of two pages (or equivalent) on headed paper or PDF of an email.
 The letter must be an integral part of the application and must focus on the proposal it accompanies.

-The individual named as contact for the project partner organisation cannot also be named as staff, for example coinvestigator on the grant proposal.
+The individual named as contact for the project partner organisation cannot also be named as staff, for example co- investigator on the grant proposal.